DeMinhDeRozan/Local_AWS_Playground/README.md

 > - 🔒 All AWS credentials used here are **mock/dummy values** — nothing touches a real AWS account.
 > - 🎯 In case you would like to use the `host_s3.py` for real AWS practice, modify it to use the `.env` variables
+> - 🕓 The default expiration time of the URL is 1 hour (3600) and modifiable.
 > - 🔌 Make sure port `4566` is free before starting Floci.
 > - 🗑️ To tear everything down: `terraform destroy` then `docker compose down`.